prevwong/craft.js/packages/docs/docs/api/UserComponent.md

 <API items={[
   ["", "React.ComponentType<T> &", [
     ["craft", "Object", [
-      ["name", "String", "A user-friendly name for the User Component.
-The value here will be used to set the node.data.displayName property."], ["defaultProps", "T", "Specify default values for the props T"], ["custom", "Record<string, any>", "Specify default custom values for the User Component"], ["related", "Record<string, React.ElementType>", "A map of React Components to share the same Node context.
+      ["displayName", "String", "A user-friendly name for the User Component.
+The value here will be used to set the node.data.displayName property."], ["props", "T", "Specify default values for the props T"], ["custom", "Record<string, any>", "Specify default custom values for the User Component"], ["related", "Record<string, React.ElementType>", "A map of React Components to share the same Node context.
 This components will be able access the useNode hook"], ["rules?", [